 This program sponsors returning military veterans who may be at suicide risk and need to decompress from the fog of war to retreat to La Biosfera in Jinotega, Nicaragua.
 The proprietor is Suzanne Wopperer, sister of Julianne (Jul) Thompson, Founder of TEA New York and Buffalo’s Monticello.
 This currently has the support of WNY Heroes and the Marine Corps Coordinating Council.
 Webpage here: Vet Respite at La Biosfera.
 Additionally Ben & Jackie Wassell would like to provide a local retreat in Buffalo’s southtowns.

 We would produce informational and instructional videos exposing corruption at the Board of Elections, how to do a write-in at the ballot box and how to manage an independent campaign for political office, for examples.
 We can resurrect Buffalo Cable Access Media (BCAM) for community access, styled on the Access Tucson model.
 Additionally, a Song & Dance Troupe could engage Praise and Worship team members and other musicians from the region to produce music videos, some with personal stories to share on social media.
-We might begin by producing videos using the music of MercyMe’s Greater, TobyMac’s Feel it, King and Country’s Fix My Eyes and Jordan Feliz’ The River at nearby Niagara Falls, possibly engaging members of local multicultural churches in participating.
+We might begin by producing videos using the music of MercyMe’s Greater, TobyMac’s Feel it, King and Country’s Fix My Eyes and Jordan Feliz’ The River, possibly engaging members of local multicultural churches in participating.

 In-House Art Gallery

 This would showcase the work of local artists and draw attention to our work.

 We would support and share information about ongoing efforts to inform and educate apart from the mainstream media; assist in strengthening families; help develop skills and personal responsibility; properly inform people, engage them in the political process and help elect principled candidates to elective office by various other organizations and initiatives including but not limited to: